7cf148fd/geo-reverse/README.md

 const geoRev = require('geo-reverse')

 // usage: geoRev( latitude, longitude ) <- country name will be in English
-// usage: geoRev( latitude, longitude, locale-for-country-name ) <- country name will be in language set by locale
+// usage: geoRev( latitude, longitude, locale-for-country-name )
+//        country name will be in the language set by locale
 //        locales are two-letter codes (ISO 639-1)

 geoRev( 48.858262, 2.294513 )